AntiFraud6/LTFTW/README.md

 > 💡 **Note**: All paths shown are example directories; please adapt them to your actual project structure.
 > Ensure API keys, model paths, etc., are correctly set in the respective configuration files before running.

+严谨盗用，违者必究！
+Strictly no stealing, offenders will be held accountable!